-Reduced engine speed/power during use or engine running poorly at cutting speed.
+Reduced engine speed/power during use.

 Possible Fault Action Blocked air filter Perform an air filter service .
-Engine in poor state of tune Tune engine .
-Carbon build-up on spark plug Perform a spark plug service .
 Carbon build-up in engine and/or entry to exhaust silencer Remove the engine cylinder head and clean any carbon from the combustion chamber.
 For the exhaust silencer, remove it and clean any carbon deposits from the exhaust entry port.
-Carburettor blocked Clean the carburettor.
+Carbon build-up on spark plug Perform a spark plug service .
+Fuel system blockage Clean fuel lines / fuel filter / carburettor / fuel injector.